LibraryCarpentry/lc-shell/episodes/05-counting-mining.md

 {: .challenge}

 > ## Count words (case insensitive)
-> Count all case insensitive instances of that word in the 'America' and 'Africa' tsv files
+> Count all case insensitive instances of that word in the 'America' and 'Africa' `.tsv` files
 > in this directory.
 Print your results to the shell.
 >
 > > ## Solution